gabrielkrieshok/ovicounter-ai/README.md

 The app has built-in filters to adjust for various paper type sizes, groupings of eggs themselves, different lighting environments, and so on.

 The algorithmic processing of the app uses a tool known as "OpenCV" (Open Computer Vision) which analyzes an image in order to highlight contrast, detect edges, find contours of objects within an image, and to make calculations based on that analysis.
-For AI Egg Counter, we use several algorithmic procedures tied together, in order to isolate the mosquito egg items and count them separately.
+For Ovicounter AI, we use several algorithmic procedures tied together, in order to isolate the mosquito egg items and count them separately.

 Finally, the app and underlying technologies all rely on open-source technologies and libraries, meaning that the source code itself can be updated and tailored to other use cases.